pluralsh/documentation/adding-new-application/README.md

 plural build --only <app-name> && plural deploy
 ```

-To make sure the change detection is working properly, you can also use the --force option of plural build command
+To make sure change detection is working properly, you can also use the --force option of plural build command

 ```
 plural build --only <app-name> --force